-Quantified Objective: Reduced parking for developments with affordable units Timeframe: Adoption of Municipal Code amendments by December 2024
+Quantified Objective: Reduced parking for developments with affordable units

 (Formerly Program 3-5.5.b: Reduced Parking Requirements)

 Program 3.1.F: Expedited Processing Procedures - AFFH

 Faster permit processing times reduce overall project timelines and allow a project to get to the construction stage in a timely manner.
 Reducing overall project timelines is critical during this inflationary period where materials and labor costs continue to rise.
 Additionally, supply chains still have not recovered to pre-pandemic levels and delays in processing can also result in delays in placing orders and receiving materials and securing labor.